Explore the many benefits that work experience opportunities bring to businesses, young people, and the wider community.

 Workers must give you notice if they wish to take leave.
 You can agree the notice period with them and you should set this out clearly in writing - see taking holiday - notice periods, restrictions, and sickness.

-Types of higher education qualifications that are available to your employees
+Types of higher education qualifications that are available to help develop staff skills.

 Higher education qualifications are generally viewed as being Levels 4-8 of the Framework for Higher Education Qualifications (FHEQ):

-Higher education offers a diverse range of courses and qualifications for your employees
+Higher education offers a diverse range of courses and qualifications to help develop your employees.

-Other support available to businesses through higher education include some of the following.
+Other support available to businesses through higher education includes some of the following.

 There are also learning programmes that are explicitly marketed as supporting workforce development.